-After studying theology, I got married, had four kids, and became a mega-volunteer, coaching everything from the Reading Olympics to an Odyssey of the Mind team.
+After Yale, I got married, had four kids, and became a mega-volunteer, coaching everything from the Reading Olympics to an Odyssey of the Mind team.
 As the children grew, my husband and I encouraged them to pursue what they loved, and one day I asked myself, what do you love?
 I signed up for a creative writing class.
-That was nearly twenty years ago, and I cringe when I read the stories I wrote for that class.
+That was over twenty years ago, and I cringe when I read the stories I wrote for that class.
 But I haven’t stopped writing.
 The more I write, the more I need to write, and the more time I set aside to write.

 In 2006 James River Writers, a non-profit dedicated to connecting and inspiring writers and readers, hired me as their Administrative Director.
 For seven years, I helped run educational programs, including an annual writers conference.
-Working with writers was great, but it wasn’t the same as writing.
-I tried to write for a few hours every day before I went to the office, and now I write full time.
+Every morning before showing up at the office, I wrote fiction and personal essays, and along the way, I earned an MFA from Vermont College.
+Now I write and teach full time.
 I appreciate that writing doesn’t necessarily come easily.
 Writing is hard work.
 It takes a lot of time.
 But it’s my time, and it’s the best time of each day.